 Right-click Task 5.2 and click Run to Selected Task.
 The HDL Workflow Advisor will run the tasks, synthesize the FPGA bitstream, and generate a new model which contains a Simulink Real-Time interface subsystem.

-Upon completion, a newly generated model containing the Simulink Real-Time interface subsystem appears.
+When the tasks complete, a newly generated model containing the Simulink Real-Time interface subsystem appears.
 On the surface, this subsystem looks like the FPGA subsystem.
 However, inside, the Simulink algorithm has been removed and replaced with blocks that the real-time application will use to communicate with the FPGA during simulation execution.

 Create or open a Simulink Real-Time model that will run on the target computer while the bitstream algorithm runs on the FPGA.